• Skip to primary navigation

 Are Black-Eyed Peas Healthy?

-Half cup of cooked black eyed peas, has about 18 grams of carbs, 7 grams of protein, 6 grams of fiber and less than 1 gram of fat.
+Half a cup of cooked black eyed peas, has about 18 grams of carbs, 7 grams of protein, 6 grams of fiber, and less than 1 gram of fat.
 They also have a variety of vitamins and antioxidants.

-Black-eyed peas are a complex carb which takes longer to digest, and keep you full for longer.
-The are a good source of folate, which makes them great to eat during pregnancy.
+Black-eyed peas are a complex carb that takes longer to digest and keep you full for longer.
+They are a good source of folate, which makes them great to eat during pregnancy.

-Black-eyed peas are very versatile, and can be eaten as a soup, curry, added to chili, or added to salad.
-So do incorporate them in your diet.
+Black-eyed peas are very versatile and can be eaten as soup, curry, added to chili, or added to salad.
+So do incorporate them into your diet.

 Curious about pulses used in Indian cooking?
 Check out my detailed guide about Indian Pulses.